Wasatch County, Utah

 - 2010 - The population of Wasatch County exceeds 23,000.

-This timeline provides a concise overview of the key events in the history of Wasatch County, Utah.
+This timeline provides a condensed summary of the historical journey of Wasatch County, Utah.